-Radiation Epidemiology Branch (REB) investigators are conducting studies related to two regions affected by radioactive fallout from nuclear weapons testing.
+Radiation Epidemiology Branch (REB) investigators are conducting studies related to regions affected by radioactive fallout from nuclear weapons testing.

 REB estimated radiation dose and risk from atmospheric nuclear weapons tests conducted in the Republic of the Marshall Islands from 1946 through 1958.
 This effort included a detailed assessment of all historical and contemporary measurements of environmental radiation on all atolls of the Marshall Islands as well as the use of a model of atmospheric dispersion and deposition.
 Results from these analyses were published in the August 2010 issue of Health Physics.

 REB is estimating the radiation doses from fallout in Kazakhstan resulting from atmospheric nuclear weapons tests conducted at the Semipalatinsk Nuclear Test Site (SNTS), Kazakhstan between 1949 and 1962.
 The methodology of dose estimation has been developed by a joint American-Russian collaboration.

 While radioactive fallout from nuclear weapons tests and potential fallout-related health effects to exposed populations have been of concern for more than 50 years, a systematic program to study and understand those effects was not initiated until the early 1980s.
 In recent years, REB has contributed detailed estimates of geographic region-specific fallout exposures from atmospheric nuclear weapons tests conducted at the Nevada Test Site (NTS) and disseminated them in the form of a web-based thyroid dose and risk calculator, which can be used to estimate an individual's thyroid dose and cancer risk from Iodine-131 in fallout.